gfarnadi/gfarnadi.github.io/student.md

 - A copy of a report, article, or paper you wrote (if any).
 - For students with an advanced degree (e.g., Master's), please mention who your Master's thesis advisor is.

 **Note that I receive hundreds of requests like these and unfortnunately I cannot gaurantee to reply individually**.
 However, I do review what you send me carefully.
-Please **do not send more than one email**.
+Please **do not send more than once**.

 ## Funding opportunities
 Below are links to various pages from McGill Graduate and Postdoctoral Studies and the Dept. of ECE, just in case you didn't know the info & opportunities are available.